alexphee/alexphee/README.md

 - I like messing around with HTML, CSS and JS as well.
 - Also having fun with Arduino projects.

+-I work as a Software Developer in Thessaloniki, GR.

 full CV: https://alexphee.github.io

 <!---